The Best of Randall Garrett

 The Best of Randall Garrett is a collection of writings by American science fiction and fantasy author Randall Garrett and others, edited by Robert Silverberg.
-It was first published January 1982 in paperback by Pocket Books under its Timescape imprint.
+It was first published in paperback by Pocket Books's Timescape imprint in January 1982 as the eleventh volume in its Best of ... series.

+Summary

 The book contains short works of fiction and poetry by the author alternating with tribute essays by fellow science fiction writers, together with an introduction by the editor.